pal03377/master-thesis/thesis.typ

   For textual exercises, Athena currently provides suggestions for around 45\% of the submissions~@cofee2.
 - Also, it is difficult for *researchers* to integrate additional approaches and features into Athena, as the system is currently bound to one approach for each step in the generation process.
   The system for the actual choice of assessment suggestions is part of Artemis (outside of Athena).
 This makes it impossible to change the logic for the suggestion choice independently of Artemis.
 In a more general sense, it violates the _Single Responsibility Principle_. // TODO: Add citation for SRP
+  More practically, it prevents Athena from being used with other LMSs than Artemis, which is a significant limitation.
   For example, recent innovations in the field of machine learning like the openly available LLaMA language model~@touvron2023llama or the GPT-4 model from OpenAI~@openai2023gpt4 could be used to improve the quality of feedback suggestions, but this is not possible with the current system architecture.

 == Motivation